-How Skins produced top UK acting stars
+Daniel Kaluuya's Oscar and Skins, the show where it all started

 He'd starred in About a Boy with Hugh Grant in 2002.

-Nicholas has since gone on to play Beast in three X-Men prequels as well as roles in the Mad Max remake and Kill Your Friends movie adaptation.
+Nicholas has since gone on to play Beast in four X-Men prequels as well as roles in Mad Max: Fury Road and The Favourite.

 Jack O'Connell, who played Cook in series three and four, was hand-picked by Angelina Jolie to star in her 2014 movie Unbroken.

-The 27-year-old also picked up the Rising Star award at the 2015 Baftas and starred alongside Sienna Miller in the West End play A Cat on a Hot Tin Roof.
+The 27-year-old also picked up the Rising Star award at the 2015 Baftas and starred alongside Sienna Miller in the West End play Cat on a Hot Tin Roof.

-Fans of Game of Thrones will be familiar with Joe Dempsie and Hannah Murray who play Gendry and Gilly respectively.
+And fans of Game of Thrones will be familiar with Joe Dempsie and Hannah Murray who played Gendry and Gilly respectively.

-And Olly Alexander, who played photographer Jakob in the final series of the show, is now the frontman of Years & Years.
+It's been a huge year for Olly Alexander, who played photographer Jakob in the final series of the show.

+He played the main character in Channel 4's It's a Sin - about the 1980s Aids crisis.
+The show has been a massive critical hit.

+Olly is also still fronting Years and Years - which is now a solo project, after the band announced they were splitting in March 2021.

 Spotting talent